PAY RANGE: 11

-- Canvasses areas in the city contacting individuals in order to establish clean block committees; attends committee meetings and explains the purpose and procedures for implementing the clean block program; notifies police districts and sanitation area supervisors of streets scheduled for clean up.
+Canvasses areas in the city contacting individuals in order to establish clean block committees; attends committee meetings and explains the purpose and procedures for implementing the clean block program; notifies police districts and sanitation area supervisors of streets scheduled for clean-up.

-- Addresses school groups, civic groups and organizations of clean block and related sanitation programs; advises organizations and school personnel in the techniques of implementing and maintaining interest in various sanitation programs.
+Instructs residents and participates in the painting of curbs and parking areas and the cleaning of alleyways, yards and streets.
+Addresses school groups, civic groups and organizations of clean block and related sanitation programs; advises organizations and school personnel in the techniques of implementing and maintaining interest in various sanitation programs.

 May receive requests from residents or civic groups for city services such as the erection of no parking signs, the boarding-up of abandoned houses and other services not directly related to the clean block program; forwards information to the appropriate agency for action; follows up to determine that appropriate action has been taken.

 May make referrals pertaining to problems encountered while in the field to appropriate agencies.

-- Performs related work as required.
+Performs related work as required.

-- Reads and becomes familiar with program procedures and relevant laws and regulations; performs simulation of actual duties; participates in on-the-job training; periodically attends follow-up training.
+Reads and becomes familiar with program procedures and relevant laws and regulations; performs simulation of actual duties; participates in on-the-job training; periodically attends follow-up training.

 REQUIRED KNOWLEDGE, SKILLS AND ABILITIES